arundaniel-kennedy/react-template/src/components/readme.md

-#COMPONENTS
+# COMPONENTS

-Each component i.e every reusable piece of code goes here
+Each component i.e every reusable piece of code goes here.
+It can be anything.

-it can be anything that's reusable
+> if it can be reusable it must be made a separate code so as to make it truly reusable